ColumbusStateWorkforceInnovation/DevOps-Kubernetes-Part-2/3 - daemon_set/ds_task.md

+# DaemonSet Worksheet

-## Task 4, step 5: Once you apply the DaemonSet, what happens and why?
+__Task 4, step 5: Once you apply the DaemonSet, what happens and why?__

 ```
 enter answer here
 ```

-## Task 4, step 7: What happened when you labeled the node and why?
+__Task 4, step 7: What happened when you labeled the node and why?__

 ```
 enter answer here